• Skip to content

 What is the idea behind noradrenergic therapy for autistic people?

 Noradrenergic agents regulate the noradrenergic system.
-The idea is that they can therefore help reduce anxiety, depression, hyperactivity, irritability, aggression and self-harming behaviour in autistic people.
+The idea is that they can therefore help to reduce anxiety, depression, hyperactivity, irritability, aggression and self-injurious behaviour in autistic people.

 What does noradrenergic therapy involve?